A simple package

 The next step you need to choose whether to enable the GitHub CI

 configuration.
-If your project will alive on GitHub
+If your project will live on GitHub

 then you need to enable it.
 Let's type the Y and press enter here: